SupremeCommandaPanda/Raspberry_Pi-EAGLE_Library/README.md

 Image downloaded from [raspberrypi.org](https://www.raspberrypi.org/forums/viewtopic.php?t=81922).
 All rights reserved to raspberrypi.org.

 ### Values
-All of this data is extracted by the image.
+All the data is extracted from the image.

 ##### Dimensions
-Following values describe the part of the Raspberry PI between all four Holes.
+The following values describe the part of the Raspberry PI between all four holes.
 - Heigth: 56,00mm
 - Width: 65,00mm
 - Corner radius: 3,00mm